massquantity/LibRecommender/README.md

 + A hybrid system, allow user to use either collaborative-filtering or content-based features.

-+ Ease of memory usage, automatically convert categorical features to sparse representation, thus ease the memory usage.
++ Ease of memory usage, automatically convert categorical features to sparse representation.

 + Suitable for both explicit and implicit datasets, and negative sampling can be used for implicit dataset.